Research design: Non-experimental research designs

 Non-experimental research designs do not involve a manipulation of the situation, circumstances or experience of the participants.
 Non-experimental research designs can be broadly classified into three categories.
 First, in relational designs, a range of variables are measured.
 These designs are also called correlation studies because correlation data are most often used in the analysis.
 Since correlation does not imply causation, such studies simply identify co-movements of variables.
 Correlational designs are helpful in identifying the relation of one variable to another, and seeing the frequency of co-occurrence in two natural groups (see Correlation and dependence).
 The second type is comparative research.
 These designs compare two or more groups on one or more variable, such as the effect of gender on grades.
 The third type of non-experimental research is a longitudinal design.
 A longitudinal design examines variables such as performance exhibited by a group or groups over time (see Longitudinal study).

 Examples of flexible research designs

 Case study

 Famous case studies are for example the descriptions about the patients of Freud, who were thoroughly analysed and described.

-Bell (1999) states “a case study approach is particularly appropriate for individual researchers because it gives an opportunity for one aspect of a problem to be studied in some depth within a limited time scale”.
+Bell (1999) states "a case study approach is particularly appropriate for individual researchers because it gives an opportunity for one aspect of a problem to be studied in some depth within a limited time scale".

-Ethnographic study

-This type of research is involved with a group, organization, culture, or community.
-Normally the researcher shares a lot of time with the group.